Here’s The Cold, Hard Truth about Cardio, Fitness Classes & Resistance Training for Long Term Fat Loss and Maintenance!

-Now you may be thinking, well if it’s easier then it’s less effort and less energy burned, but as you get both fitter and stronger you are able to do more work, lift more weight, do more difficult exercises and or more repetitions in a shorter (or the same) amount of time.
+Now you may be thinking, well if it’s easier then it’s less effort and less energy burned, but as you get both fitter and stronger you are able to work harder, lift more weight, do more difficult exercises and or more repetitions in a shorter (or the same) amount of time.

 So where as you could only previously manage 8 push ups in 30 seconds, you are now able to do 12 repetitions (an extra 50%) which is a higher volume workload within the same amount of time.

-Plus you can work harder and faster so the intensity is greater.
+Plus by working harder and faster the intensity and energy output is greater.

 That’s both more volume at a greater intensity, making you a fat burning machine.